iGiftFund is uniquely positioned to offer fund options that qualify for CARES Act incentives

 Here is a summary of the CARES Act incentives:

-- Required Minimum Distributions (RMD) – Although the CARES Act waives RMDs for calendar year 2020, clients can still elect to take distributions from a traditional IRA starting at age 70½.
-Clients can virtually eliminate taxes on these distributions by taking a Qualified Charitable Distribution (QCD).
+» Required Minimum Distributions (RMD) – Although the CARES Act waives RMDs for calendar year 2020, clients can still elect to take distributions from a traditional IRA starting at age 70½.
+By taking a Qualified Charitable Distribution (QCD), clients can virtually eliminate taxes on these distributions.

-A QCD is a direct transfer of funds, up to $100,000 (same for eligible spouse), from a traditional IRA, payable directly to a qualified charity.
-When reinstated in 2021 or when the client reaches age 72, amounts distributed as a QCD count toward satisfying RMDs.
+A QCD is a direct transfer of funds, up to $100,000 (same for an eligible spouse), from a traditional IRA, payable directly to a qualified charity regardless of RMDs.
+When RMDs are reinstated in 2021, or when the client reaches age 72, amounts distributed as a QCD count toward satisfying RMDs.

-- Who elect not to itemize and thus might not otherwise make charitable
+- who elect not to itemize and thus might not otherwise make charitable

-- For clients who elect to itemize – Prior to the CARES Act, the amounts claimed as deductions for charitable contributions cash were subject to a limit of 60% of adjusted gross income (AGI).
+» For clients who elect to itemize – Prior to the CARES Act, amounts claimed as deductions for charitable contributions of cash were subject to a limit of 60% of adjusted gross income (AGI).
 The CARES Act increases AGI limits for cash contributions by individual donors.
-Now, individuals can deduct up to 100% of their AGI for cash contributions.
+Now, individuals can deduct up to 100% of their AGI for cash contributions – but only for 2020.
 The 30% AGI limit for non-cash contributions remains in force.

-- For clients considering a Roth Conversion – The CARES Act makes Roth conversions more attractive.
+» For clients considering a Roth Conversion – The CARES Act makes Roth conversions more attractive.
 Roth conversions are taxable as ordinary income.
-If your client contributes to a qualified charity in the year of a Roth conversion, the client can claim deductions under the CARES Act for charitable contributions up to 100% of AGI as an offset to the increase in federal taxable income resulting from the Roth conversion.
+If your client contributes to a qualified charity in the year of a Roth conversion, the client can claim deductions under the CARES Act for charitable contributions of cash up to 100% of AGI as an offset to the increase in federal taxable income resulting from the Roth conversion.
 This may be a tax-smart strategy for clients 59½ and older who are planning a large charitable contribution in 2020.

 Clients should consult with their tax and legal advisors to maximize the advantages of these charitable giving strategies.